coleifer/peewee/docs/peewee/quickstart.rst

     ...
     Herb

 One last query.
-This will use a SQL function to find all people whose names start with either an upper or lower-case "G":
+This will use a SQL function to find all people whose names start with either an upper or lower-case *G*:

 .. code-block:: pycon